ibm-cloud-docs/openshift/openshift_vpc_lbaas.md

 * All VPC load balancers do not currently support UDP.
 * Private VPC application load balancers do not accept all traffic, only RFC 1918 traffic.
 * One VPC load balancer is created for each Kubernetes `LoadBalancer` service that you create, and it routes requests to that Kubernetes `LoadBalancer` service only.
 Across all of your VPC clusters in your VPC, a maximum of 20 VPC load balancers can be created.
 * The VPC load balancer can route requests to pods that are deployed on a maximum of 50 worker nodes in a cluster.
+  * If your cluster has more than 50 worker nodes and you set `externalTrafficPolicy: Cluster` when you configured the Kubernetes `LoadBalancer` service, the VPC load balancer can only route to the first 50 worker nodes that are returned in the cluster's API call to the VPC load balancer.
-If your cluster has more than 50 worker nodes, create one load balancer per zone.
-In the YAML file for each load balancer, add the `service.kubernetes.io/ibm-load-balancer-cloud-provider-zone: "<zone>"` annotation.
-Each load balancer can forward requests to apps on the worker nodes in that zone only.
+  * If your cluster has more than 50 worker nodes and you set `externalTrafficPolicy: Local` when you configured the Kubernetes `LoadBalancer` service, the VPC load balancer fails and cannot forward traffic to any worker nodes.
+Instead, create one load balancer per zone.
+In each Kubernetes `LoadBalancer` service that you create, include the `service.kubernetes.io/ibm-load-balancer-cloud-provider-zone: "<zone>"` annotation.
+Each load balancer can forward requests to apps on the worker nodes in that zone only, and can forwards requests to a maximum of 50 worker nodes in that zone.
 * When you define the configuration YAML file for a Kubernetes `LoadBalancer` service, the following annotations and settings are not supported:
     * `service.kubernetes.io/ibm-load-balancer-cloud-provider-vlan: "<vlan_id>"`
     * `service.kubernetes.io/ibm-load-balancer-cloud-provider-enable-features: "ipvs"`